DIVERSIFY-project/maven-diversifier/readme.md

 ## VariableDeclaration
 This processor move variable declarations to the begin of block.

+## EncryptLiteralProcessor
+This processor encrypt with AES all possibles Strings and primitives types in your source code.

 # Diversify a Maven project

 To process a Java-Maven project with the processor, you can add the following snippet to the pom.xml file: